ApirsAL/GeoReVi/README.md

 This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE.md](LICENSE.md) file for details

-The LOCAL ONLY version of the software is freely available.
-To setup a multi-user-environment you have to change the section including the connection string in your GeoReVi.config.xml file in the installation folder to the according database.
-However, you need a properly structured database with many stored procedures.
+The *LOCAL ONLY* version of the software is freely available.
+To setup a multi-user-environment you have to change the section including the connection string in your GeoReVi.exe.config.xml file in the installation folder to the according database.
+However, then a properly structured database with many stored procedures is needed.
 Concact us under contact@georevi.com for more information.

 ## Requirements
-OS: Windows 7 - 10
+OS: Microsoft Windows

 ## Built With
 * [Windows Presentation Foundation](https://docs.microsoft.com/de-de/dotnet/framework/wpf/) - Main application framework